Ithanil/vqmd/README.md

 # vqmd
-Toolkit for visualization and analysis of data from Quantum Molecular Dynamics simulations.
+Tool for visualization and analysis of data from Quantum Molecular Dynamics simulations.

 WORK IN PROGRESS